pbering/SitecoreContainers/README.md

 ## Todo's ##

-- Sql and data, should image expose volumne?
+- Sql and data, should image expose volumne so demo-sql was mapping volumne?
 - Switch to 32 bit app pool
 - What to do about connectionstrings, could environment variables be used some how?
 - Sitecore logging output